jmendoza075/JonathanMendoza_4_02082021/README.md

 ## OpenClassroooms Project 4

-> "Project 4 : Optimisez un site web existant" dans le cadre du cours de Développeur Web chez OpenClassroooms.
+> "Projet 4 : Optimisez un site web existant" dans le cadre du cours de Développeur Web chez OpenClassroooms.

 > This is "Project 4: Optimise an existing website".
 It is a part of the training course for Web Developper at OpenClassrooms.